morgwai/servlet-scopes/README.md

 **Why isn't this built on top of [official servlet scopes lib](https://github.com/google/guice/wiki/Servlets)?**
-* this implementation is thread-safe: a single request can be handled by multiple threads (as long as accessed scoped objects are thread-safe)

 * [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) was first developed for [gRPC scopes](https://github.com/morgwai/grpc-scopes).
-After that, it felt more natural to use it also for websocket scopes, rather than pretend that everything is an `HttpServletRequest`.
-I may be biased here however ;-)
+After that, it was easier to reuse it, rather than pretend that everything is an `HttpServletRequest` (ie: in order to extend the official Guice-servlet lib to support websockets, websocket events and websocket connections would need to be wrapped in some fake `HttpSevletRequest` wrappers) and re-developing `ContextTrackingExecutor`.

+* this implementation is thread-safe: a single request can be handled by multiple threads (as long as accessed scoped objects are thread-safe or properly synchronized)